Paris Pont Neuf photos of the oldest Paris bridge - Page 1

 We took this photo while standing on the Pont Neuf close to where the equestrian statue of King Henri IV stands, which would be to the left of this image, and this is a view looking towards the right bank showing the famous Samaritaine building that was named after a pump that was originally placed above one of the arches on the Pont Neuf to supply water to The Louvre palace and the Tuileries from the River Seine.

-Even though Pont Neuf translates to New Bridge, it is in fact the oldest bridge in Paris still remaining and has been classed as a historical monument, but was named as such by King Henri IV because it was the widest at the time, had no houses constructed on it and was the first ever to have proper paving, and this is a photo we took showing a part of the wide path and the ornate lamp posts that were added many, many years later.
+Even though Pont Neuf translates to New Bridge, it is in fact the oldest Paris bridge still remaining and has been classed as a historical monument, but was named as such by King Henri IV because it was the widest at the time, had no houses constructed on it and was the first ever to have proper paving, and this is a photo we took showing a part of the wide path and the ornate lamp posts that were added many, many years later.

 On a lovely summers day we took this photo of the Pont Neuf from the right bank of the River Seine, which is the longest arm of the river, and going over to the Ile de la Cite island, this section of the bridge has seven arches, yet if you look carefully you may be able to make out the statue of King Henri IV to the right of this picture facing the entrance to the Place Dauphine.

-Being the oldest bridge over the River Seine, the Pont Neuf was first thought of during the reign of King Henri II, but the first stone was eventually laid by his son, and it has seven arches on one side, which is the main branch of the river that you can see in this image, and connecting on the island to the middle, to the left of the picture, then there are another five arches that go across to the opposite bank.
+Being the oldest Paris bridge over the River Seine, the Pont Neuf was first thought of during the reign of King Henri II, but the first stone was eventually laid by his son, and it has seven arches on one side, which is the main branch of the river that you can see in this image, and connecting on the island to the middle, to the left of the picture, then there are another five arches that go across to the opposite bank.

 This photo shows one of the bastions as they are known, which are one of the many semi-circular areas that jut out from the path and provide seating areas on the Pont Neuf bridge, and these have become meeting points and ideal for tourists wishing to take pictures along the River Seine, yet in times gone by, they were frequented by street peddlers, tooth poolers, charletans and many other shady characters you would not want to bump into on a dark night.

-Photo showing just some of the 300 mascarons on the Pont Neuf Bridge
+This photo shows just some of the 300 mascarons on the Pont Neuf Bridge

 This is a closer view of the piers and bastilions of the Pont Neuf bridge, and as you can see in this image, there are numerous different stone masks or faces that all seem to look like they are grimacing, and known as mascarons, the sides of this historical bridge over the River Seine has over 300 of these, and from what we saw, they are all slightly different from each other.

-Here you can see a close up photo we took showing the base of one of the ornate lamp posts that adorn the Pont Neuf, which is in fact the oldest bridge in Paris that goes over the River Seine, even though the name translates to New Bridge, and it was the first one to be constructed without having any houses built on it.
+Here you can see a close up photo we took showing the base of one of the ornate lamp posts that adorn the Pont Neuf, which is in fact the oldest Paris bridge that goes over the River Seine, even though the name translates to New Bridge, and it was the first one to be constructed without having any houses built on it.

-The Pont Neuf the oldest bridge in Paris
+The Pont Neuf the oldest Paris bridge

-At the time the Pont Neuf was constructed, it was the widest bridge over the River Seine and the very first one to be paved, and always had much traffic in the form of horses and carts, yet the Parisians were truly pleased with the Pont Neuf, as not only did it provide views of the river, but also the bastions, which are the semi circular parts jutting out that you can see in this picture, we a great place for people to step out of the way of traffic.
+At the time the Paris Pont Neuf was constructed, it was the widest bridge over the River Seine and the very first one to be paved, and always had much traffic in the form of horses and carts, yet the Parisians were truly pleased with the Pont Neuf, as not only did it provide views of the river, but also the bastions, which are the semi circular parts jutting out that you can see in this picture, we a great place for people to step out of the way of traffic.

-This is a photo of the Pont Neuf looking towards the Ile de la Cite island and the square where you will find the equestrian statue of King Henri IV, to the left of the picture, who was the person that inaugurated the bridge back in 1603 and also gave it its name, yet if you looking carefully, you will also see one of the sightseeing cruise boats of the Vedettes du Pont Neuf sitting at their dock in between the stone arches.
+This is a Pont Neuf photo looking towards the Ile de la Cite island and the square where you will find the equestrian statue of King Henri IV, to the left of the picture, who was the person that inaugurated the bridge back in 1603 and also gave it its name, yet if you looking carefully, you will also see one of the sightseeing cruise boats of the Vedettes du Pont Neuf sitting at their dock in between the stone arches.

 Pont Neuf photos 1 2 3 4 5 6 7 8 9 10 Next >>